c2d-usp/pici/README.md

 model.intervention_query([('X', 1)], ('Y', 1))
 ```

+- When `intervention_query` is called, it is automatically checked if your query is identifiable or partially identifiable.
 - If your query is **identifiable**, the return value is a `string`.

 ```python
 exact_value = model.intervention_query()
 ```